-Surgery is one of the main treatments for rectal cancer (pages 42 to 53).
-The operation usually involves removing part or all of the rectum. and nearby lymph nodes.
+Surgery is one of the main treatments for rectal cancer.
+The operation usually involves removing part or all of the rectum, and nearby lymph nodes.
 If the cancer has grown into tissue or organs nearby, the surgeon may remove parts of these too.

-Sometimes surgery is used to treat advanced rectal cancer (pages 54 to 55).
+Sometimes surgery is used to treat advanced rectal cancer.
 It may be used to help with symptoms.
 For example, you may have surgery if the cancer is causing a blockage in the bowel.